Bextra, Celebrex, Vioxx, and Other Arthritis Drugs (NSAIDs)

-Many people have suffered serious side effects from taking a non-steroidal anti-inflammatory drug ("NSAID") to treat arthritis or another health problem.
-In some cases, these side effects could form the basis for a defective product liability claim.
-(For general information about drug related product liability claims, read Nolo's article Product Liability Claims Involving Pharmaceutical Drugs .)
+Many people have suffered serious side effects from taking non-steroidal anti-inflammatory drugs (NSAIDs) to treat arthritis and other health problems.
+In some cases, these side effects could form the basis for a product liability claim.

 • increased risk of heart attack, stroke, and sudden cardiac death